How to Choose a Good Blog Name (11 Practical Tips)

 Wordoids are essentially made-up words that look unique and sound natural and are great for naming new blogs and businesses.

-Wordoid is quite an intelligent naming tool, great for finding that catchy and brandable blog name.
+Wordoid is quite an intelligent naming tool, and it is great for finding that catchy and brandable blog name.

-You can do so in the beginning of the process, for example by organising a brainstorm session.
+You can do so at the beginning of the process, for example, by organizing a brainstorming session.
 The people around you often have the best ideas and can come up with things that you would have never thought of.

 Setting up a new blog

-And it could well be that that have valid reasons to dislike the name you’ve come up with.
+And it could well be that they have valid reasons to dislike the name you’ve come up with.
 Reasons that you may have overlooked.

-If you have an awesome blog name that people can remember, they may not be able to find your website if the TLD you’ve chosen is unusual.
+If you have a fantastic blog name that people can remember, they may not be able to find your website if the TLD you’ve chosen is unusual.

-I would personally always go for a .com TLD, unless there is a compelling reason to choose for a different one.
+I would personally always go for a .com TLD unless there is a compelling reason to choose a different one.

 Can you imagine life without the Internet?
 I can’t.
 The Internet has exploded in the last couple of decades, and sadly, this also means that a lot of domains are simply not available anymore.
 Domains are big business!